smspillaz/reading/papers/rl/grounded_language/rtfm_generalizing_by_reading.md

 ---
-title: RTFM: Generalizing to Novel Environment Dynamics by Reading
+title: "RTFM: Generalizing to Novel Environment Dynamics by Reading"
 ---